Maharaja College, Arrah: Campus

-The campus of the collage has an area of 8.5 acres and is located 1.5 kilometres from Ara Junction railway station.
-The main collage buildings of the campus are BCA department building, Central Library, Administrative Building, Botenical Garden and Cricket Ground and Arrah House.
+The campus of the college has an area of 8.5 acres and is located 1.5 kilometres from Ara Junction railway station.
+The main college buildings of the campus are BCA department building, Central Library, Administrative Building, Botenical Garden and Cricket Ground and Arrah House.
 A study centre of Nalanda Open University is running in the college campus to impart education (about 105 traditional and vocational courses) through distance mode.

-Botenical Garden

-It is the probably best garden in the District and is used for teaching Botany and other educational purposes.
+The campus has a botanical garden used for teaching Botany and other educational purposes.

 Cricket Ground

-The cricket ground is one of the best grounds of the town and is used by Bhojpur district cricket Association for practice and organising other Cricket tournaments and matches.
+The cricket ground is used by Bhojpur district cricket Association for practice and organising other Cricket tournaments and matches.
 The ground is also used for football, Hockey and Athletics.

 Arrah House

 Arrah House is a historical building in the premises of Maharaja College which preserves the memory of Siege of Arrah during the Indian Rebellion of 1857.
 The building was a part of the Collector's Residence in Arrah During Company Rule.
 It was used as a billiard room but later for the accommodation of visitors who used to visit the Collector's Bungalow.
 Today it is named as Veer Kunwar Singh Museum and is under the supervision of Archaeological Survey of India.
-It is a 15m×15m square shaped building, which has a basement consisting of small cellars, which consists of arches some 4-5 feet high.
+It is a 15m×15m square-shaped building, which has a basement consisting of small cellars, which consists of arches some 4-5 feet high.
 The stair in the interior of basement leads to a single room, which is surrounded from three side by Verandah.